-Additionally there are two important configuration options to be noted.
+Additionally is one important configuration option to be noted.

+'''

 • --disable-sherpafill

+'''

 This option disables the default fill behaviour of MCgrid which takes into account the PDF structure of event weights originating from the SHERPA [1] event generator and enables the generic fill mode.
 You should enable this if you wish to use a different event generator with MCgrid and the PDF dependance of the supplied weights is via a simple multiplicative factor as described in [3].